rcullito/yapi/REFERENCES.md

 > another segment when it becomes when it becomes necessary to massage data in another way.
 > This is the way of IO also. ~ M. Douglas McIlroy - October 11, 1964

+> This is the Unix philosophy: Write programs that do one thing and do it well.
+> Write programs to work together.
+Write programs to handle text streams,
+> because that is a universal interface. ~ M. Douglas McIlroy - *A Quarter Century of Unix*

 ### History

   * [The Origin of Unix Pipes](http://doc.cat-v.org/unix/pipes/)